 The mistake: Importing devices without certification and only then starting the process, leaving merchandise stuck at customs.

 The solution: Start the certification process 3-6 months before your first import.
-With Resolution 737, you can have the QR code ready even before manufacturing your packaging.

 2. Incomplete or incorrect documentation